 Government policy is one of the most powerful external forces affecting The Dow Chemical Company today.
 New laws and changes to existing laws can fundamentally impact Dow's operations and the markets in which we do business - and in turn, our bottom line, thereby affecting Dow employees, retirees, suppliers, customers, communities and stockholders.

-Because the impact of government policy is so critical to our survival and success, Dow actively participates in both the policymaking and political processes, through legally allowed advocacy efforts and by making political contributions to candidates, parties and causes.
-Dow is committed to the highest standard of ethical conduct in our involvement in the political process.
+Because the impact of government policy is so critical to our survival and success, Dow actively participates in both policymaking and political processes, through legally allowed advocacy efforts and by making political contributions to candidates, parties and causes.
+Dow is committed to the highest standard of ethical conduct in our involvement in policymaking and political process.

-As part of our commitment to transparency, beginning in 2009 we publish:
+As part of our commitment to transparency, we publish: